mwanji/humpty/README.md

 Resolvers take an asset's name and turn it into one or more (in case of wildcards) named `Reader`s.
 There are 2 resolvers bundled with humpty:

-* `WebJarResolver` is the default and looks up resources in a WebJar
+* `WebJarResolver` is the default and looks up resources in a [WebJar](http://webjars.org)
 * `ServletContextPathResolver` finds assets relative to the Servlet context path.
 Is used when an asset's name starts with `/`

 Creating custom resovlers is discussed in the [Extension Points](#extension-points) section.

+### Caches

+Processed assets and bundles are cached to speed up subsequent requests.
+Two caches are provided:

+* `SimpleAssetCache`: used in production mode.
+Entries never expire.
+* `WatchingAssetCache`: used in development mode.
+Entries are invalidated when the underlying file is changed.

+## Development Mode

+By setting mode to "DEVELOPMENT", the code-deploy-refresh cycle is sped up.

+Bundles are updated as soon as an asset they contain is modified, so you can edit a file, refresh the browser and see the change.

+Other resources, especially Processors, may behave differently in development mode.
+For example, humpty-compress will not minify.

 ## JSON Configuration Reference